⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Stick to lit streets

 Choose well-lit routes even if they're longer.
-Avoid shortcuts through alleys, parking structures, or unlit paths.
+Avoid shortcuts through dark alleys.

 🚗